Marfan Syndrome

 Pharmacological Prevention

-- Beta-blockers reduce aortic wall stress and slow aortic root dilation.
+Beta-blockers to reduce aortic wall stress and slow dilation

 Non-pharmacological Prevention